input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * **cid** (3): cid1 — the document CID requested
 * **provers** (4) OPTIONAL: array of peer-pubkey — explicit peers asked to respond
 * **hpke_pkR** (5): bytes .size 32 — requester’s ephemeral X25519 public key (REQUIRED)

-* Precondition (MUST): Before publishing `.prv` that references `cid`, the requester MUST ensure FindProviders(cid) returns at least one provider peer ID that is not the requester’s own; otherwise retry with backoff.
+Precondition (MUST): Before publishing `.prv` that references `cid`, the requester MUST ensure FindProviders(cid) returns at least one provider peer ID that is not the requester’s own; otherwise retry with backoff.
 This avoids soliciting proofs for undiscoverable content.

-* Processing:
+#### .prv Processing

 * If `provers` is present, only listed peers SHOULD answer; others SHOULD ignore to avoid unnecessary replies.
 * If `provers` is absent, any peer MAY volunteer a proof after responder jitter;
   responders DO NOT suppress based on other `.prf` replies (multiple independent proofs are acceptable).
 * `.prv` carries no updates by itself.

-CDDL — `.prv` payload-body
+#### CDDL — `.prv` payload-body

 ```cddl
 ; self-contained types